Systems Architect · Organizational Builder · Associate Director

 Editorial & Production Management

-I co-managed the complete editorial and production lifecycle for multiple nationally distributed publications — reviewing content, running the editorial process, and obtaining director approval at each stage.
-I built a publication tracking and workflow system that became standard departmental practice and outlasted my time in the role.
-Publications managed included Becoming a Teacher (for which I had carte blanche), Union Role in Diversifying the Educator Workforce, Community School Checklist, and a range of professional learning resources, all nationally distributed.
+Co-managed the complete editorial and production lifecycle for multiple nationally distributed publications — content review, editorial process, director approval at each stage.
+Built a publication tracking and workflow system that became standard departmental practice.
+Publications managed included Becoming a Teacher (carte blanche), Union Role in Diversifying the Educator Workforce, Community School Checklist, and a range of professional learning resources, all nationally distributed.

 Assistant, Educational Issues Department